 1950: In Iraq, Parliament passed the Revocation of Citizenship which had been introduced earlier on that same day by Saleh Jabr, the Minister of the Interior.

-1950: A horse named Tel Aviv is entered in the second race at Hialeah Park in Miami.
+1950: A horse named Tel Aviv was entered in the second race at Hialeah Park in Miami.

 1951(24th of Adar I, 5711): Yakov Gilyarievich Etinger, “one of the physicians accused in the ‘Doctor’s Plot’” died today in prisons as result of the brutal interrogations he was forced to endure.